Parameter-wise co-clustering for high-dimensional data: Numerical Experiments on Artificial Data

-In Table \ref{tab:sim1aest}, we display the average errors of the estimates, up to a label switch.
-We measure the mean estimate quality by $\Delta{\boldsymbol\mu}=\sum_{g,\lmu}|\hat{\mu}_{g\lmu}-\mu_{g\lmu}|$ and similarly for the other parameters.
-The errors are pretty small indicating that the parameter estimates from the algorithm are generally close to the true values.
-Table \ref{tab:sim1aARI} displays the average ARI for the row, column by means and column by variance partitions.
-Notice that the classification is perfect for both partitions by columns for all 50 datasets.
-Moreover, the average ARI for the rows is also very high.
+The adjusted rand index \citep[ARI;][]{hubert85} is used to assess classification performance.
+This quantity compares two partitions, in this case the true partition to an estimated partition, and has a value of 1 if there is perfect agreement, and an expected value of 0 under random classification.
+Table~\ref{tab:sim1aARI} displays the average ARI, with standard deviations, for the row, column by means, and column by variances partitions over the 50 simulated datasets.
+Notice that the classification is perfect for both partitions by columns for all simulated datasets.
+Moreover, the average ARI for the rows is very high.

-In Figure \ref{fig:Sim1est}, we show the progression of the parameter estimates over the course of the SEM-Gibbs algorithm for one of our datasets (all other datasets exhibit similar behaviour).
-Notice that after a burn in period of 20, we obtain a very stable chain.
+In Figure \ref{fig:Sim1est}, the progression of the parameter estimates over the course of the SEM-Gibbs algorithm is shown for one of the datasets (the other datasets exhibit similar behaviour).
+From these plots, it is clear that a burn-in of 20 iterations is sufficient to obtain a stable chain.